-Courses Title Тур Hrs/wk СР Business Design and Sustainability (AAU) (L3022) Lecture 5 5 Module Responsible NN Admission Requirements None Recommended Previous none Knowledge Educational Objectives After taking part successfully, students have e reached the following learning results Professional Competence Knowledge LEARNING OBJECTIVES KNOWLEDGE The objective is that the student after the m nodule possesses the necessary knowledge e on: • the theoretical fundamentals of the f unctioning of markets in relationship to ent repreneurship and susta ainability. key methods and processes for busin ess design both in theory and practice. theoretical and practical methods a nd approaches to navigating patterns for or sustainbale business design, for examp problem solving approach and oppor tunity exploration approach.
-SKILLS The objective is that the student after the module possesses the necessary skills in: planning and organizing to assess risks and opportunities related to sustainbale technologies and ideas. applicit set of a string the market barriers of sustainability and apply relevant knowledge to apply ideas. analytically and critically relating to market barriers of sustainability and apply relevant knowledge to envision solutions them.
-COMPETENCES The objective is that the student after the module possesses the necessary competences in: • applying relevant knowledge and abilities to generalise, abstract and build understanding of key issues within Bus sues within Busine Design and Sustainability. independently conducting ongoing analyses, adapting and possibly developing new solutions for key business d sustainability issues as the complexity increases. business design a translating the knowledge and abilities nec essary in order to be part of processes rela ated to business desian and sustainabilitv an academic, interdisciplinary and profession ,
+Courses Title Тур Hrs/wk СР Business Design and Sustainability (AAU) (L3022) Lecture 5 5 Module Responsible NN Admission Requirements None Recommended Previous none Knowledge Educational Objectives After taking part successfully, students have e reached the following learning results Professional Competence Knowledge LEARNING OBJECTIVES KNOWLEDGE The objective is that the student after the m nodule possesses the necessary knowledge e on: • the theoretical fundamentals of the f unctioning of markets in relationship to ent repreneurship and susta ainability. key methods and processes for busin ess design both in theory and practice. theoretical and practical methods a nd approaches to navigating patterns for or sustainbale business design, for examp problem solving approach and opportunity exploration approach.
+SKILLS The objective is that the student after the module possesses the necessary skills in: planning and organizing to assess risks and opportunities related to sustainbale technologies and ideas. analytically and critically relating to market barriers of sustainability and apply relevant knowledge to envision them.
+COMPETENCES The objective is that the student after the m nodule possesses the necessary competence ces in: • applying relevant knowledge and abilities to generalise, abstract and build understanding of key issues within Busines Design and Sustainability. • independently conducting ongoing analyses, adapting and possibly developing new solutions for key business design an sustainability issues as the complexit y increases. translating the knowledge and abilities nec essary in order to be part of processes rela ated to business design and sustainabilitv an academic, interdisciplinary and profession ,